libigl/libigl/docs/example-project.md

 The only dependencies are stl, eigen, [libigl](libigl.github.io/libigl/) and the dependencies of the `igl::opengl::glfw::Viewer`.

-We recommend you to install libigl using git via:
+We recommend to install libigl using git via:

     git clone https://github.com/libigl/libigl.git
     cd libigl/